-Regulation and monitoring is one of the most significant tasks and duties to be provided by NWRA-SB for its basin-level water resource management.
-However, the improvement in this duty is very slow with only 43 well registered and licensed among a considerable number of wells in the Sana'a Basin.
-Furthermore, scaling-up of registration and licensing seems to be rather challenging, when reviewing capacity of NWRA-SB in execution and enforcement of the regulation on the ground water sources without having adequate staff and budget for the field monitoring.
-Thus, there is a significant need to develop mechanism on field monitoring network, in collaboration with other local authorities.
+NWRA-SB has prepared well registration formats, which were approved by the NWRA Chairman.
+In implementation, NWRA-SB approved 43 out of 132 license requests for the use of groundwater by various users.
+Cases of violation of rules such as unlicensed drilling by drilling contractors were referred to the prosecutor.
+These field activities are a good start.
+However, the progress is very slow with only 43 wells registered and licensed among a considerable number of wells in the Sana'a Basin.
+Furthermore, scaling-up of registration and licensing seems to be rather challenging, when reviewing capacity of NWRA-SB in execution and enforcement of the regulation on the ground without having adequate staff (only 20 government staff in total is available for NWSA-SB as a whole) and budget for the field monitoring.
+Thus, there is a significant need to develop mechanisms of an on0field monitoring network, in collaboration with other local authorities.
+Local Councils, as other local authorities that are also responsible for supervision and enforcement of rules and regulations in the basin-level water resource management, shall be fully utilized to establish such local monitoring network.